earwig/benkurtovic.com/_posts/2014-06-01-obfuscating-hello-world.md

 {% endhighlight %}

 There's a new problem now: we still need a way to hide `0` and `1`.
-We can get these by examining the number of local variables within a arbitrary functions:
+We can get these by examining the number of local variables within arbitrary functions:

 {% highlight pycon %}